ming3465/AI-Case-Comp/README.md

-*advised to adjust the epochs count from (50 - 100) in order to increase the accuracy of the model. (line 435) *epoch - is one complete pass through the entire training dataset by a learning algorithm run the file using the format "python3 inference.py --images <--path--> --meta meta.csv --out preds.csv"
+*advised to adjust the epochs count from (50 - 100) in order to increase the accuracy of the model. (line 435) *epoch - is one complete pass through the entire training dataset by a learning algorithm

+run the file using the command with the format "python3 inference.py --images <--path--> --meta meta.csv --out preds.csv" to the terminal on your IDE

 How it works :